Home

 Users can establish financial goals to monitor a client's advancement towards significant purchases, retirement savings, or other life objectives.
 The system also facilitates the identification and capture of customer needs through referrals, enabling proactive efforts to fulfill those needs.

-1. Interest Tags
+1. Interest tags

 Always prioritize the interests of both business and individual customers.
 Establish a shared interest tag dictionary for universal use within the organization.
 Enable advisors to label their customers using terms from the global tag dictionary, and allow authorized users to seamlessly contribute to the collection of common tags.
 Utilize an improved tagging user interface to easily view and assign multiple customer interests.
 Enhance the search functionality to provide a more robust experience across Interest Tags and their respective categories.

-1. Life Events & Milestones
+1. Life events & milestones

 Monitor significant life events of your customers and engage with them on a personal level throughout their life journey.
 Assess the impact and success of your initiatives through the tracking of Events.